-- Should not have any objectionable content including but not limited to content that is unnecessarily violent, racist, sexist, offensive, illegal or hateful.
+- Not have any objectionable content including but not limited to content that is unnecessarily violent, racist, sexist, offensive, illegal or hateful.

-- Should not infringe any third party's intellectual property or privacy.
+- Not infringe any third party's intellectual property or privacy.

-- Should not in any other way violate Indian laws
+- Not in any way violate Indian laws

 Rules and Terms for the Award